 Money is not going to make the young women depicted in child pornography emotionally whole or restore what was lost.
-Yet by notifying child pornography victims of all known uses of their images and then ordering compensation, legislators and courts are reinforcing the message that a young woman's worth is in her body and is linked to the sexual acts in which she participates Notification and restitution reaffirm the damaging messages the young women learned during their abuse.
+Yet by notifying child pornography victims of all known uses of their images and then ordering compensation, legislators and courts are reinforcing the message that a young woman's worth is in her body and is linked to the sexual acts in which she participates. . . .
+Notification and restitution reaffirm the damaging messages the young women learned during their abuse.

-Id.
-Vicky herself, though, has pointedly responded to such criticism in her victim impact statement, explaining:
+Lollar, supra note 14, at 382.
+Vicky herself has pointedly responded to such criticism in her victim impact statement, however, explaining: